 So, if a user decided to label the inventory "nei99", then the Assigns file would have INVID = nei99 and the INVDIR directory would be \$SMKDAT/inventory/nei99.
-Another example of this in the figure is the SMK_M6PATH directory.
-The full path depends upon the setting of the MSCEN variable; if MSCEN is set to "case1", then SMK_M6PATH would be \$SMKDAT/run_case1/static/m6.
+Another example of this in the figure is the SMK M6PATH directory.
+The full path depends upon the setting of the MSCEN variable; if MSCEN is set to "casel", then SMK M6PATH would be \$SMKDAT/run case1/static/m6.

 In some cases, we do not have environment variables associated with a directory name.
 One example is the \$SMKDAT/inventory directory.
 In these cases, we did not assign variables simply because they were not very useful and we have to limit the number of SMOKE environment variables.
 Most operating systems have a limit on the number of environment variables (usually 256), so when the variables were not really useful we did not assign them.
-If desired, you can add environment variables to the Assigns file and/or the set_dirs.scr helper script.
+If desired, you can add environment variables to the Assigns file and/or the set dirs.scr helper script.

-ge_dat contains shared input files (\$GE DAT) contains stationary area/non-point raw area inventory, may also contain nonroad (\$ARDAT) biog contains gridded land use data (SBGDAT) \$INVID contains on-road mobile raw inventory mobile m6\$EF_YEAR (\$INVDIR) and other mobile-only input files (\$MBDAT) nonroad if processing nonroad separate.
+ge_dat contains shared input files (\$GE DAT) contains stationary area/non-point raw area inventory, may also contain nonroad (\$ARDAT) biog contains gridded land use data (SBGDAT) \$INVID contains on-road mobile raw inventory mobile m6\$EF_YEAR (\$INVDIR) and other mobile-only input files (\$MBDAT) nonroad if processing nonroad separate. data (\$NRDAT) contains nonroad mobile raw inventory inventory (\$SMKDAT) point contains point raw inventory (\$PTDAT) and other point-only input files CONTAINS ARTOPNT, INVTABLE, other NHAPEXCLUDE, REPCONFIG contains MCIP-output meteorology files; this run\$METSCEN directory is often linked to one shared with the met (\$METDAT)

-(\$NRDAT)

-point

-(\$PTDAT)

-CONTAINS ARTOPNT, INVTABLE,

-NHAPEXCLUDE, REPCONFIG